This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Butter – I prefer the flavor of grass-fed butter, but use any unsalted variety you like.
 Coconut oil works for a dairy-free substitute, but the flavor and texture will be different.
 (For no coconut taste, use a refined coconut oil instead.)

 - Besti Monk Fruit Allulose Blend – Cookie recipes with coconut flour can turn out dry, but this sweetener helps lock in moisture for better texture.
 It’s the only sweetener I’ll use for these coconut flour cookies, and it keeps them sugar free!
-If you want to try a different sweetener, check my keto sweeteners guide for conversions.
-Just be aware that most other sugar substitutes will yield more dry cookies.
+If you want to try a different sugar substitute, check my sweetener conversion chart.
+Just be aware that most other sugar alternatives will yield more dry cookies.
 For paleo cookies, you can use coconut sugar.

 - Vanilla Extract – With so few ingredients, a high-quality vanilla really shines in this recipe.